olets/hometown-prompt/README.md

 ## Installation

-Homebrew is the recommended installation method.
+Shell plugin manager is the recommended installation method.

 ### Homebrew